 Monkey Byte Development has launched

-to get the word out about its games.
+an unusual promotion to get the word out about its games.
 The company is offering a free registration code for Galactic Patrol to anyone who places a Monkey Byte button advertisement on their own Web site.
 Galactic Patrol is a retro-classic arcade game with rotating 3D elements vaguely reminiscent of Galaxian and Defender, with some twists.

 GameRanger supports Ghost Recon demo

 Aspyr’s recently released demo version of Ghost Recon supports online play, and

 GameRanger, the Mac-only online gaming service, now supports it.
 A new plug-in to support the game will be automatically installed the next time you log in, if you haven’t logged in since the plug-in was released.

 Neverwinter Nights status update

 Bioware Corp. has been diligent in its weekly updates discussing the forthcoming

 Mac version of Neverwinter Nights, the role playing adventure game.
 This week’s update noted that the company is working on “performance improvements and graphics eye candy.”
 More week is to be done, however.
 Bioware also noted that the Mac version is now loading fan-created modules.
 Screenshots and info are available at the link above.

 United Developers subsidiary MacPlay

 quietly announced recently that its Mac conversion of No One Lives Forever Game of the Year Edition has finally gone gold master, the final step before a game goes into duplication.
 The long awaited first person shooter puts players in control of Cate Archer, a sexy and deadly secret agent.
 Set in the 1960’s, No One Lives Forever is a smattering of James Bond, a bit of Emma Peel from the Avengers, and a dash of Austin Powers thrown in for good measure.